The Best Pop-up Style Greenhouse

 See full disclosure here.

-About 7 years ago, I started looking into purchasing a portable, pop-up greenhouse and after doing some research, reading lots of reviews and doing some comparisons, I chose this Flower House Greenhouse.
-This particular model is a walk-through style with zipper doors on both ends.
-The doors have a zippered screen, as well as a heavy plastic zippered door.
+Several years ago, I started looking into purchasing a portable pop-up greenhouse and after doing some research, reading lots of reviews, and doing some comparisons, this Flower House Greenhouse has been the perfect choice for me.
+This particular model has a is a walk-through style with zippered doors on both ends.
+The doors have a zippered screen, as well as a heavy plastic zippered door panel.

 I use my pop-up greenhouse in the spring for about 6 weeks to get a jump start on my summer gardening.
 We sit the greenhouse up on our deck so it’s right outside our kitchen with very easy access.